 In fact, if a driver incurs penalties worth 15 places or more, they have to start at the back regardless of where they actually placed during qualifying.

 These penalties carry over even if the teams change out one of their drivers during a season.
-For example, if Driver A gets replaced with Driver B but Driver A already swapped out his turbo two times during that season, Driver B can only replace his car's turbo once more before incurring a penalty.
+For example, suppose Driver A gets replaced with Driver B but Driver A already swapped out his turbo two times during that season.
+In that case, Driver B can only replace his car's turbo once more before being penalized.

 Lukas Raich, CC BY-SA 4.0, via Wikimedia Commons